slukits/lines/README.md

 The Env(ironment) instance passed to a event listener is associated with the screen portion of the component the event is reported to.
 Printing to the environment prints provided content to its screen portion.
-Env's methods LL, Sty, AA, FG and BG give fine grained control over what is printed where and how.
-While printing directly to an environment will always clear the component before it prints to its first screen line the LL method lets you select which line to print to.
-A subsequent call of At defines the position in selected line.
-AA sets style attributes while FG and BG set the fore- and background color of the next print.
-Sty on the other hand sets attributes and colors in one go.
-Each of these methods return a writer implementation, i.e. we can do this
+Env comes with a few methods which give fine grained control over what is printer where and how. e.g.:

 ```go
 fmt.Fprint(e.LL(5).AA(lines.Bold),